Key takeaways

 - Methocarbamol can be given to a dog with a meal or on an empty stomach.

-- If the dose causes nausea, vomiting, or other digestive system problems, try giving it to the dog with a meal or snack.
+- If the dose causes nausea, vomiting, or other digestive symptoms, try giving subsequent doses with a meal or snack.

 - If you don’t know how to give a dog a tablet, ask a veterinary technician at the vet’s office to demonstrate.

 - If you give an oral suspension, shake the bottle before measuring a dose.
 Always measure the dose with an oral syringe.
 One should come with the medicine.
-If not, the veterinarian can provide one for free.
+If not, the veterinarian can provide one.

 - If a dose is missed, give it when remembered.
 However, if it’s almost time for the next dose, skip the missed dose and give the next dose as scheduled.

-- Ask the pharmacist for an approved pill minder container if skipped doses are problematic.
-The pharmacist may also suggest a reminder app or alarms that can help alert you to dosing times.
+- Ask the pharmacist for an approved pill minder container if doses are being routinely skipped.
+The pharmacist may also suggest a reminder app or alarms to help you remember your dosing times.

 - Store methocarbamol tablets at room temperature and protect them from light.